 Not only does it have a kick-ass design and a name with folklore significance, but this thing is fast.
 It’s not just designed like a spider, it scurries along like one as well, including the ability to go up walls and all over the place.
 It can even jump and… spiders can’t jump, right?
 Right???

 #5 The Perceval – Legend of the Galactic Heroes

-Admiral Neidhart Müller is by far one of the most likeable and skilled officers within the Imperial fleet.
+Admiral Neidhart Müller is by far one of the most likable and skilled officers within the Imperial fleet.
 As a reward for his many heroics and loyal service, Müller is eventually given a new ship after his original one, The Lübeck, is destroyed in a rescue operation.